 Best December Christmas events in Vancouver BC VanDusen Festival of Lights is one of the best holiday lights displays in Vancouver.
 Photo: Wendy Nordvik-Carr©

 The Nutcracker ballet is an annual classic holiday favourite.
-This festive season Vancouver has two different ballet companies offering the story of Clara’s dream, her Nutcracker Prince, Sugar Plum Fairy, dancing mice, a pudding-stealing bear, toy soldiers and other characters danced to Tchaikovsky musical composition.
+This festive season, Vancouver has two different ballet companies offering the story of Clara’s dream, her Nutcracker Prince, Sugar Plum Fairy, dancing mice, a pudding-stealing bear, toy soldiers, and other characters, danced to Tchaikovsky’s musical composition.

 The Royal Winnipeg Ballet comes to the Vancouver’s Ballet BC stage at the Queen Elizabeth Theatre with their Canadian version of the Nutcracker.
 Get tickets here.

-Vancouver’s Goh Ballet presents their annual retelling of the Nutcracker.
-Goh Ballet brings together the best local talent and Principal Dancers from world renowned professional companies to the stage at Queen Elizabeth Theatre.
+Vancouver’s Goh Ballet presents its annual retelling of the Nutcracker.
+Goh Ballet brings together the best local talent and Principal Dancers from world-renowned professional companies to the stage at Queen Elizabeth Theatre.

 Come see more than 200 dancers, actors, and gymnasts as they follow the journey of Clara’s adventures from the Land of Snow to the Kingdom of Sweets.
 The Vancouver Opera Orchestra performs Tchaikovsky’s ballet score.
 Buy tickets here.